 I decided this year is going to be a different kind of a year.
-It was decided for us in 2020 that things were going to be different.
+It was decided for us in 2020 with the covid pandemic, that things were going to be different.
 It was change that was initiated from the external, beyond our control, a set of circumstances that required us to shift focus and priorities.

 This year, I am focusing more on the internal initiation of change.
 A change in my internal landscape that will empower me to move forward into this new year.
 There are circumstances and situations that we cannot control, but, we can control our responses to them.
 And so, I have decided that this is the year for a new perspective.